panda-rao/learngit/readme.txt

-git is a vision contral system git is free software
+git is a distrubute vision contral system git is free software